stedmanrh/portfolio/_projects/2016/0401-what-does-it-cost/what-does-it-cost.md

 subtitle: Political Posters
 date: 2016-04-01
 tags: print
-description: Two large format political posters resulting from a workshop with [Anette Lenz.](https://www.anettelenz.com/) The content explores relationships between identity politics, capitalism, and integrity, with a focus on narrative, semantics, and context as potent strategies for visual language.
+description: Two large format political posters resulting from a workshop with <a href="https://www.anettelenz.com/" target="_blank">Anette Lenz.</a> The content explores relationships between identity politics, capitalism, and integrity, with a focus on narrative, semantics, and context as potent strategies for visual language.

 #links:
 #    -   title: Link_Header